Frequently Asked Questions

 You will need to talk to your hiring firm to discuss their current PILI Graduate Fellowship policy.

 PILI Fellows are required to work 300 hours between graduation and joining their firm.
 Traditionally, the PILI Graduate Fellowship has been completed during the summer after graduation prior to joining the firm in the fall.
 Under this model, PILI Fellows generally work five weeks part-time while studying for the bar exam (mornings at the agency, afternoons at the review course), and five weeks full-time after the exam.
 Most Fellows take a break of two weeks immediately before the exam for undivided study.

 Many Fellows follow different schedules.
 For example, sometimes Fellows from firms with later start dates work their entire 300 hours after the bar exam.
-You should indicate in your cover letter to the agencies what your desired schedule would be for your Fellowship.
-As long as your agency and law firm agree, alternate schedules can be good option for Fellows.
+You should indicate in your cover letter to the agencies to which you are applying what your desired schedule would be for your Fellowship.
+PILI's only requirement with your schedule is that you complete 300 hours.